Primary and Secondary Education

 Health Services Offices

 Health Services Offices provide population and educational health services for the community by delivering programs to prevent and protect citizens from disease.
-These offices are located in Whitecourt, Swan Hills, Barrhead, Westlock and Thorhild.
+These offices are located in Whitecourt (in Woodlands County), Swan Hills, Barrhead, Westlock and Mayerthorpe.

 Citizens in the GROWTH Alberta region also have access to a number of specialized healthcare services usually reserved for larger centres, such as cataract surgery at the Westlock Healthcare Centre, and a Stage 2 Chemotherapy Cancer Clinic located at the Barrhead Healthcare Facility.
 Additional specialized services available at the Whitecourt Healthcare Centre (serving patients in Woodlands County and the western portion of the GROWTH Alberta region) include hemodialysis (part of the Northern Alberta Renal Program), and specialized eating disorder services.